![]() |

 Incense is widely used in China today, with thousands of small producers.
 Incense is popular for ceremonies and temples, and much incense is designed to look attractive.
 A report on incense production in Yongchun, a part of the city of Quanzhou in the South-east of China, with a population less than 500,000, has "more than 300 incense manufacturers" making approx $1.4 billion worth of incense annually, though very little of that gets exported.

 The Chinese incense I have experienced has been low, everyday quality.
-Made to look pretty, and sold in volume to be burned several sticks at the same time, with more of an emphasis on appearance, smoke, and the act of burning, than on fragrancing the home.
+Packed to look pretty, and sold in volume.
+The sticks are very thin, and it's an individual choice to burn just the one for a light fragrance, or several sticks at the same time for a more enveloping experience.
 The Chinese follow the Asian tradition of using wood powder blended with joss powder and perfumed lightly with fragrance oils.
-Sandalwood is widely used as the wood powder, though mostly the sandalwood used doesn't contain much oil.
+Sandalwood is widely used as the wood powder, though mostly the sandalwood used doesn't contain much oil - either it is not the heartwood, or the oil has already been extracted.
+In addition to thin dhoops, the Chinese like to make shaped tablets - such as the small auspicious cloud.
+Videos of making Chinese incense: Han Fang Xiang and hand made lavender sticks.

 Reviews